Shallow quantum circuit for generating extremely low-entangled approximate state designs

-In this work, we introduce a new class of efficiently preparable $\epsilon$-approximate quantum state $t$-designs with non-extensive, i.e., $O(1)$, entanglement, magic, and coherence for constant $\epsilon$ and $t$.
+In this Letter, we introduce a new class of efficiently preparable $\epsilon$-approximate quantum state $t$-designs with non-extensive, i.e., $O(1)$, entanglement, magic, and coherence for constant $\epsilon$ and $t$.
 In particular, we prove that those resources of these states saturate their theoretical lower bounds of $\Omega(\log(t/\epsilon))$, which we also uncover in this work.
 Additionally, we construct a shallow quantum circuit that can generate these quantum states efficiently.
 This quantum circuit is based on our new algorithm, which maps random quantum states in a $k$-qubit subsystem to the full $n$-qubit system while preserving the entanglement structure and the $t$-design property, inspired by random automaton circuits in Ref.~\cite{feng2024}.
 We provide an explicit $\log n$-depth quantum circuit for implementing this map based on iterations of multi-controlled NOT (MCX) gates.
-The overall circuit depth for generating the $\epsilon$-approximate state $t$-design is $O\left(t[\log t]^3 \log n \log(1/\epsilon)\right)$ without ancilla qubits, and $\tilde{O}\left(t[\log t]^2 \log n \log(1/\epsilon)\right)$ up to polylogarithmic factors in $\log t$, when using $\lceil n / \lceil 8\log_2 (2t^2/\epsilon) \rceil \rceil$ ancilla qubits.
+The overall circuit depth{, measured in basic single-and two-qubit gates,} for generating the $\epsilon$-approximate state $t$-design is $O\left(t[\log t]^3 \log n \log(1/\epsilon)\right)$ without ancilla qubits, and $\tilde{O}\left(t[\log t]^2 \log n \log(1/\epsilon)\right)$ up to polylogarithmic factors in $\log t$, when using {$\lceil n / \lceil 3\log_2 (t^2/\epsilon) \rceil \rceil$} ancilla qubits.
 This shallow quantum circuit uses a small number of entangling and non-Clifford gates compared to conventional random circuits, offering advantages for practical applications.
-In particular, we will show that such quantum circuits can dramatically improve the runtime of shadow tomography~\cite{Huang_2020} as the shadow estimator contains superpositions between only two computational bases.
+In particular, we will show that such quantum circuits can dramatically improve the {classical postprocessing time} of shadow tomography~\cite{Huang_2020} as the shadow estimator contains superpositions between only two computational bases.